Samuel-Anumudu/inventor-app/README.md

 # Inventor Music Store App

-This is a fullstack python program that stores music information in an inventory-styled interface.
+This is a fullstack python program that stores music information in an inventory-styled interface made with Tkinter GUI.
 It stores the title of song, name of artiste, music genre, year of song release, and copyright number of songs the user enters.
 The program saves this data in a python SQLite database.

 # Users Can: